danbev/learning-iot/README.md

 Was first developed in 1982 by Phillips and a public spec came out in 1992 which allowed speeds of 400kHz and an address of 10-bits.

+There are three additional modes:
+* fast-mode plus, 1MHz
+* high-speed mode, 3.4MHz
+* ultra-fast mode, 5MHz

+Intel introduced a variant of I²C in 1995 called System Management Bus (SMBus) intended to improve communiciation predictability between ICs on PC motherboards.
+SMBus limits the speed of communication to 10kHz to 100kHz.

 Only requires two pins.
 ```
    +------------------+           +-----------------+